 Ironically, in the case of the Stark states it is the extreme states which are represented by an ensemble of ellipses with large eccentricities, and the transition rates follow the pattern of the quantum ones reasonably well - although with a factor-of-two overestimate of the $\Delta n = n-1$ rate, i.e., for direct transitions to the ground state.

-For the near central states the ensemble covers a wide range of eccentricities.
+For the near-central states the ensemble covers a wide range of eccentricities.
 This leads at the same time to very good agreement for many values of $\Delta n$, but also to a complete breakdown for $\Delta n = n-1$ transitions.
 This has repercussions for the overall decay rates of these states, i.e., the pattern of lifetimes of the states as a function of $(n_1, n_2)$ will be affected by the inclusion of the predicted strong transition rate to the ground state.

-To summarize the comparison between the original classical and the quantum calculations one finds that the similarity of transition rates over a good range of $\Delta n$ values appeared reasonable for the extreme state $n_1=0$ when looking at the distribution of the quantum state over orbital angular momentum $l$ (Fig.~\ref{fig:Abb1}), although the presence of s-states might give one pause.
-The distribution is basically a hump, and some classical angular momentum averaging ought to work.
+To summarize the comparison between the classical and the quantum calculations we can make the following statements.
+For the extreme state $n_1=0$ there is good agreement over a range of $\Delta n$ values, which is reasonable given the distribution of the quantum state over orbital angular momentum $l$ (Fig.~\ref{fig:Abb1}).
+Even though the distribution of probabilities $P_l$ is remarkably different, the classical ones reflect a reasonable average of the the dominant quantum mechanical angular momentum states.